 How to Flush a Water Heater and Prevent Problems such as Sediment build-up, Noise, and Odors

-If so, it might be time to give your water heater some much-needed TLC.
-One of the best ways to ensure optimal performance and extend the lifespan of your water heater is by flushing it regularly.
+Are you noticing signs of sediment buildup, strange noises, or unpleasant odors?
+If so, it might be time to give your water heater some much-needed care.
+One of the best ways to restore its efficiency and extend its lifespan is by flushing it regularly.

 Rusty water for a water heater